 At that time can only answer it, if you really know the definition or difference between segregation and bleeding.
 So, a friend here I have described them in detail.

-It can be defined as separating out of the ingredients of the concrete mix so that the mix is no longer in homogeneous condition.
-It Separating out of coarser particles from the rest of the matrix Like Cement (cement slurry), Sand, etc.
+It can be defined as separating out the ingredients of the concrete mix so that the mix is no longer in a homogeneous condition.
+It Separates out of coarser particles from the rest of the matrix Like Cement (cement slurry), Sand, etc.

 Cause of Segregation